You have deceived many people, including yourself. Ask yourself why and be honest with your partner.

-“If you lie, you are telling the truth because you are telling the truth about yourself.”
+“When you lie, you are telling the truth because you are telling the truth about yourself.”

-Stephen Blumenthal, psychoanalyst
+Steven Blumenthal, psychoanalyst

 People often lie for material reasons, but Blumenthal believes that “authenticity is your currency.”